tsionyx/nonogrid/benches/README.md

 # Performance comparison

-The basis of the work was done by Jan Wolter in his [survey](https://webpbn.com/survey).
+The basis of the work done by Jan Wolter in his [survey](https://webpbn.com/survey).

 To better understand my own solver's ability I have used the same techniques and puzzles to prepare a report.
 To adjust my own machine's performance, I ran several solvers